|

 the father, the father faxed the mother saying the child would

+not return.
+The mother filed a Hague Convention action.
 The father argued that the child would be exposed to grave

 risk of harm if returned to Colombia because of the drug wars